 - a table of kerning values containing all the font's kerning pairs

-- a table of kerning groups (currently in private beta - just ask for it if interested)
+- a table of kerning groups

 To create and modify kerning pairs, you can interactively move glyphs (the quick way) or edit table values (the precise way).